Definition of Proxy Statement

 Uses of Proxy Statement

 - It enables shareholders to understand the motive of the management in running business operations.
-For example, through Proxy Statement, shareholders can see the compensation structure of Top Management, which helps them to understand their priorities.
-Management compensation structure comprising the majority of variable pay, which is linked with an increase in business revenue, is a clear sign that focus will be on increasing revenues through higher spending, lower margins, etc.
+For example, through Proxy Statements, shareholders can see the compensation structure of Top Management, which helps them to understand their priorities.
+Management compensation structure comprising the majority of variable pay, which link with an increase in business revenue, is a clear sign that the focus will be on increasing revenues through higher spending, lower margins, etc.

-- It allows shareholders to gauge the management, their education, and professional background and roles and responsibilities, which enable them to better understand and appreciate the compensation proposed to be awarded to them.
+- It allows shareholders to gauge the management, their education, and professional background and roles and responsibilities, enabling them to better understand and appreciate the compensation propos to award them.

 Benefits of Proxy Statement